tohojo/bufferbloat-net/content/bloat/wiki/Tests_for_Bufferbloat.md

 5. The [**netperf**](http://netperf.org/netperf/) program underlies
     _betterspeedtest.sh_, _netperfrunner.sh_, and Flent, and is built into the CeroWrt firmware. netperf drives traffic through a network and measures its performance.
-6.  **[Netalyzr](http://netalyzr.icsi.berkeley.edu/)** from icsi.berkeley.edu is a powerful network
-    measurement and diagnostic tool that contributes its data to a large survey of network conditions.
-However, we have seen its estimate of bufferbloat can be inaccurate: even though netalyzr reports a 1000 msec "buffer measurement", a concurrent ping test does not show an appreciable change to the responsiveness.